Find A Location

 Consolidation is not the best option for everyone, so do some research before making a decision.
 Not all institutions offer student loan consolidation.
 Talk to various lenders, starting with your local bank.
 If they do not offer student loan consolidation, search online for lenders and be assured that once you graduate, they’ll find you.
 Always make sure that you clearly understand the terms of the loan.

 The federal government allows a six-month grace period from the day you graduate until loan payments must begin.
 If you choose to consolidate during this time, your grace period will be waived and you will have to start making payments immediately.
 However, some of the lowest rates are offered during this grace period.
 Once you consolidate, the interest rate is locked in for the life of the loan.
 Consolidate federal and private loans separately.
 Unlike private loans, interest on federal loans may be tax deductible, and you might be able to defer payments if you go back to school.
 Source: BrassMagazine.com

 - Call Independent Bank immediately at 1.888.300.3193 and a representative will be there to assist you – anytime, 24/7.

 - This may seem like overkill, but make an itemized list of everything that you carry in your wallet – credit cards, licenses, etc. Keep copies of important account numbers and customer service phone numbers in a safe place for easy reference.

-- File a police report, including the list of items in your wallet.
+- File a police report that includes the list of items in your wallet.
 Request a copy of the report for your records.

-- Contact your bank and change the account numbers on any compromised accounts and change your PINs.
+- Contact your bank, change the account numbers on any compromised accounts, and change your PINs.

-- Keep an eagle eye on your accounts for three months to look for any fraudulent charges or unauthorized activity.
+- Keep a close eye on your accounts for three months and look for any fraudulent charges or unauthorized activity.
 For more information on identity theft, check out idtheftcenter.org or ftc.gov.